TDMR87/IntegrationTestsInDotnet/README.md

 # Integration Tests In .NET

-This is sample project showcasing how to implement integration tests for a .NET web api project.
+This is sample project showcasing one of the ways to implement integration tests for a .NET web api project.

 ## Goals
 The following are the high level goals we want to accomplish: